adonmo/jmeos/README.md

 ```
 -Djava.library.path=<path to jmeos repository>/jmeos/build/classes/java/main/com/adonmo/meos/linux-x86_64
 ```
+Note:
-Note: Make sure to give absolute path when adding <path to jmeos repository>
+  - Make sure to give absolute path when adding <path to jmeos repository>
+  - You would also need to have libmeos.a built before running this

 If you see output similar to this, the code ran successfully:
 ```